jamesstout/newznab/README.md

 my_newznab.sh             --> Threaded downloading using MyIsam tables my_newznab_no_threads.sh  --> Non Threaded downloading using MyIsam tables

-If you use the innodb script, then in the file newznab/misc/testing/innodb/lib/innodb/binaries.php, change require_once("backfill.php");
-to
-//require_once("backfill.php");
-or else backfill will run before update_binaries.
-So, in my script it would run twice per loop.

 What this script does:

 1. Set retention=what you set.